 Assistant Professor, Medicine: Cardiovascular Medicine

 - Fellowship, Cardiovascular Medicine & Interventional Cardiology, University of Virginia

-- MD, Medicine, Medical University of South Carolina
+- Residency, Internal Medicine, Medical University of South Carolina

 Diabetic cardiovascular disease - early diagnosis and prevention; Women's heart disease.

 Project 1: Early Noninvasive Detection of Myocardial Microvascular Dysfunction in Diabetes

 Type 2 diabetes has become an epidemic in the United States.
 Cardiovascular disease is the most common cause of death in this population and is two- to four-fold higher than in the general population.
 This increased risk is at least partially attributable to the high prevalence of the metabolic syndrome with its multiple coronary heart disease risk factors including central obesity, hypertension, glucose intolerance, chronic inflammation, and dyslipidemia.

 However, recent trials have demonstrated that traditional risk factors alone are not completely predictive of disease burden particularly early in the disease process prior to the development of flow-limiting coronary stenoses.

 Thus, diagnosis and prevention of cardiovascular disease development has been elusive in this high-risk population.
 It is not entirely clear which factors, known or novel, contribute the most in very early disease and which therapies may be most beneficial.